RaiMurillo/leadflow-ai-outbound-system/README.md

 # LeadFlow AI — Outbound Prospecting System

-A hands-on GTM engineering practice project: building an end-to-end outbound lead-generation system in **Clay** — from a 47.9M-company universe down to a verified, personalized, ready-to-send outreach list.
+A hands-on GTM engineering project: building an end-to-end outbound lead-generation system in **Clay** — from a 47.9M-company universe down to a verified, personalized, ready-to-send outreach list.

-This was built as practice for a **GTM Engineer / Outbound Engineer** role, simulating the exact workflow described in the job post: infrastructure, list building, personalization, copywriting, and iterative campaign thinking.
+This was built for a **GTM Engineer / Outbound Engineer** role, simulating the exact workflow described: infrastructure, list building, personalization, copywriting, and iterative campaign thinking.

-> **Note:** LeadFlow AI is a fictional client used for practice.
-No real
-> companies were contacted; all emails generated were for demonstration only.

 ---

 ## The Brief

-**Fictional client:** LeadFlow AI — sells AI automation software to B2B SaaS companies (automating CRM updates, lead routing, and follow-ups for sales teams).
+** Client :** LeadFlow AI — sells AI automation software to B2B SaaS
+companies (automating CRM updates, lead routing, and follow-ups for sales teams).